-A development selected for a reservation or preliminary determination of tax credits is selected based upon underwriting standards, including but not limited to, acquisition costs, maintenance and operating expenses and permanent financing as approved by Minnesota Housing (see Chapter 5), the Minnesota Housing Multifamily Underwriting Standards and the Multifamily Request for Proposal Guide).
+A development selected for a reservation or preliminary determination of tax credits is selected based upon underwriting standards, including but not limited to, acquisition costs, maintenance and operating expenses and permanent financing as approved by Minnesota Housing (see Chapter 5), the Minnesota Housing Multifamily Underwriting Standards and the Multifamily Request for Proposal Guide.
 These factors will be monitored throughout the tax credit process until Minnesota Housing's issuance of the approved IRS Form 8609.
 Minnesota Housing will not allow any significant adjustments to these standards.
 Not complying with these standards could lead to the revocation of the tax credit allocation.

-I. Identity of Interest
+I. Identity of Interest and Related Parties

 The applicant must disclose any and all relationships (generally based on financial interests or family ties) with others involved in the project.
 A written disclosure to Minnesota Housing detailing the nature of all identity of interest relationships is required for all parties.
+An entity will be deemed, at the discretion of Minnesota Housing, to have an identity of interest with, or to be a related party to, an applicant if there is a financial or familial relationship between the entities, including parent and subsidiary entities.